thunderd568/Sudoku/README.md

 At the moment, the difficulty is only accessible through the source code and will only show 35 cells to be filled in.
 It is with hope in the future, the program will randomize difficulty.
-It is also being considered to add an option where the user can specify the level of difficulty (i.e. Hard, Medium, Easy).
+It is also being considered to add an option where the user can specify the level of difficulty (i.e. Hard, Medium, Easy) at the start of the game through a Dialog option message.